Saturday Only option available at checkout

 Monday (Hill Workouts)

-Morning workouts are offered with group start times of either 5:20am and 6:05am.
+Morning workouts are offered with group start times of 5:20am.
 This means you should have done your warm up jog and drills before workout.
-Instructions are given to the group for this warm up at 5.10am and 5.55am.
+Instructions are given to the group for this warm up at 5.10am.

 Wednesday (Speed Workouts)

-We will meet at the East corner of Memorial Park closest to Memorial Drive from 5-7am.
+We will meet at the WEST corner of Memorial Park closest to the NEW Memorial Drive Running Center from 5-7am.
 You should start and finish between those times.
-Core will be offered at 6:15 and 6:45am.

-These workouts will be long intervals, tempo runs and fartleks and will be written on a board in the Gazebo along with another board showing pace times/ predicter chart.
+These workouts will be short intervals, tempo runs and fartleks and will be written on a board along with another board showing pace times / predicter chart.

 You should always check your own online training schedule before coming out to this workout so that you know how many miles you should be completing on any given day.